abstractsite/pyblish.com/app/static/views/guide/publishing.md

 Ok, time for a breather.

-We've covered a lot of ground here but if there is one thing I'd like you to take with you it is that the manner in which we just published your first instance is fully dictated by the plugins currently exposed to Pyblish by the time you initiate your publish and that these plugins are just demos.
+We've covered a lot of ground here but if there is one thing I'd like you to take with you it is that the manner in which we just published your first instance is fully dictated by the plug-ins currently exposed to Pyblish by the time you initiate your publish and that the plug-ins we've used today are just demos.

 Pyblish is a "eat your own dog-food" library in that anything it does it does in the same manner you would do it if you were the one implementing the behaviour.
-We think this is important and it keeps us honest and our implementations open for learning and modification.
+We think this is important and it keeps us honest and our implementations open to learning and modification.

-You're probably very excited about writing your own plugins by now, so let's do that!
+You're probably very excited about writing your own plug-ins by now, so let's do that!
 If you've saved your work (you'll need it next), read on.